ayushi200124/Cyclist/README.md

     - June, July, August= Summer
     - September, October, November= Autumn
-- Removed duplicates if any `select the sheet -> data -> remove duplicate rows`
+- Removed duplicates if any `select the sheet -> data -> remove duplicate rows` **I have discarded this approach and now will continue cleaning the data using R with all the given dataset**

 <a name="ana"></a>
 ## 6. Analyze
 **Guiding questions**